This guide covers advanced configuration techniques for consultants who want to squeeze the best performance out of StoreTalk’s AI staff.

 Multi-staff routing

-Run at least 20 test messages after a new setup before handing over to the client.
+Always run at least 20 test messages after a new setup before handing over to the client.
 Cover edge cases: questions the AI shouldn’t answer, requests for discounts, complaints, and multi-part questions.